 Most of the time, I write about family friendly getaways, and fun things to do with kids.
 Yes, I visited Vegas with just hubby, and Minneapolis and Baltimore with some girlfriends, but little man and baby girl do prove to be my best travel companions.
 Traveling with a 5 and 7 year old can be fun but busy and hectic.
 However, on our recent two-week trip to SW Florida, I realized there are a lot of unique things to do in Naples, Florida for the grown ups!
 Here are my best picks for unique things to do in Naples, Florida!

 As a family, we hit some great spots in Naples, Florida.
-In fact, I recapped our favorite activities in this post, Things to do in Naples Florida with Kids.
+In fact, I recapped our favorite family activities in this post, Things to do in Naples Florida with Kids.
 But since we visit so often, we have done some cool stuff here!
 And I did sneak away to do a few restorative activities myself.
-Here are my recommendations for your calm and relaxing getaway to the SW Florida area.
+Here are my recommendations for unique things to do on your next Naples Florida vacation.

 I caught the SUP Yoga bug last summer when I tried it in Hawaii and then found a friend who teaches it locally.
 Since it’s been too cold here in NY to be out on the water, I knew I wanted to look into doing some SUP yoga in Florida.
 I found Naples Kayak Company and booked a Saturday morning class through them.